Legislature to vote over law enforcement funding around Derek Chauvin trial

-Minnesota legislators are set to vote Monday on two very different bills with the same aim: ensuring law enforcement agencies that help with security during the trials of the officers charged in the killing of George Floyd aren't overly burdened with the cost of providing assistance.
+Minnesota legislators are locked in a stalemate over how to ensure law enforcement agencies that pitch in with security aren't overly burdened with the cost, three weeks before the trial of fired Minneapolis police officer Derek Chauvin.

-Jury selection in the trial of fired Minneapolis police officer Derek Chauvin is set to start in three weeks, and state leaders are under a time crunch as they recruit police and sheriffs deputies from across the state to help.
-They are trying to reassure outside departments that they won't face undue costs if they pitch in.
+State leaders are under a time crunch as they recruit police and sheriffs deputies from across the state to help with the trials of former officers charged in the killing of George Floyd.
+Legislators considered bills Monday intended to reassure outside departments that they won't face undue costs if they pitch in.

-But that push at the state Capitol has become ensnared in broader debates over police accountability and the Minneapolis City Council's decision to cut to police department funding.
+But those discussionshave become ensnared in broader debates over police accountability, state aid to local governments and the Minneapolis City Council's decision to cut police department funding.

-The measure to support outside agencies started with Democratic Gov. Tim Walz, who has been calling for legislators to act quickly on his plan to create a $35 million State Aid For Emergencies (SAFE) account.
-It would be used to reimburse law enforcement that help during emergencies in other communities, whether in Minneapolis or elsewhere.

-That proposal mutated into vastly different bills in the DFL-led House and GOP-majority Senate.
+"You are kicking people while they're down," Sen. Omar Fateh, DFL-Minneapolis, said of a proposal the GOP-led Senate passed Monday.
+Omar, who represents the district where Floyd died, called the bill "punitive and anti-human."

-In the Senate version, if a city like Minneapolis owes money to another community that provided assistance, then that city would see its allotment of local government aid from the state reduced by the owed amount in order to cover the payment.
+The Senate measure, which passed 35-32, says if a city like Minneapolis owes money to another community that provided law enforcement assistance, then that city would see its allotment of local government aid from the state reduced by the owed amount in order to cover the payment.

+"It's just a bill who says who's going to pay the bill," Sen. Bill Weber, R-Luverne, said of the measure he sponsored.

-House Democrats' plan aligns with the governor's.
-They would create an account using dollars from the state's general fund, instead of pulling money from a community's local aid.
+In the DFL majority House, Democratic leaders decided to hold off on a vote on their version of the bill.
+Their plan aligns more closely with Gov. Tim Walz's initial proposal last month to create a $35 million State Aid For Emergencies (SAFE) account to reimburse communities.
+The House bill would create an account using dollars from the state's general fund, instead of pulling money from a community's local aid.
 However, they also added provisions aimed at increasing police accountability.

+"There is much we need to do as leaders to make sure that Minnesota stands strong, but apparently we are not yet at the point in time this legislative session where we can have a reasonable conversation with the Senate Republican majority," House Majority Leader Ryan Winkler, DFL-Golden Valley, said after delaying the vote Monday.

+But there was also division within the DFL ranks ahead of the last-minute decision not to vote on the House bill.

 Rep. Carlos Mariani, DFL-St. Paul, has been pushing for police accountability measures to be tied to the law enforcement funding package.
-But at the last minute, he proposed amending the bill to make the after-action report inadmissible as evidence in a trial, hearing or civil court proceeding.
+On Friday, he proposed amending the bill to make the after-action report inadmissible as evidence in a trial, hearing or civil court proceeding.
 He said the amendment removes some of the teeth from the measure, but said law enforcement groups backed off their opposition to the bill after he proposed it.

 The House's inclusion of police accountability measures has complicated the proposal, said Senate Majority Leader Paul Gazelka, R-East Gull Lake.